bitshifter/glam-rs/CONTRIBUTING.md

 For small changes it can also be worth checking the generated assembly.
 The `cargo asm` command from [cargo-show-asm] can dump source-annotated assembly for a function and [llvm-mca] can estimate throughput and latency from it.
-The gungraun baselines under `benches/gungraun-baselines/asm` include saved assembly for the benchmarked functions and can be a useful reference.
+The [glam-bench-baselines] repository includes saved assembly for the benchmarked functions under `asm/` and can be a useful reference.

 ## Documentation